-Principle 1: Personal data must be processed lawfully, fairly and in a transparent manner necessary for the purpose of the relevant lawful basis (i.e. that there is no other reasonable way to achieve that purpose).
+Principle 1: Personal data must be processed lawfully, fairly and in a transparent manner

 The School only collect, process and share personal data fairly and lawfully and for specified purposes.
 The School must have a specified purpose for processing personal data and special category of data as set out in the UK GDPR.